Private screening of Khyentse Norbu’s filmWednesday 29 January 2020

 International Womens Day at Thomson ReutersFriday 8 March 2019

 Dolma Gunter, long time LOA supporter, and her colleagues at Thomson Reuter marked International Womens Day with a fundraising morning tea.
 The generous support of TR staff and caterers Orange Spoon, resulted in a donation that went straight to a girl and her family living in poverty outside of Phnom Penh.
 That girl is now secure in school, and getting a precious education.

 City to Surf SydneySunday 12 August 2018

-Two dedicated and committed young people employed by Macquarie Group, are participating in City to Surf this year to raise funds for Lotus Outreach projects in Cambodia.
-All the funds they raise will go directly to the GATE project which finds young girls from very poor families and ensures they get an education.
+Two dedicated and committed young people employed by Macquarie Group participated in City to Surf to raise funds for Lotus Outreach projects in Cambodia.
+All the funds they raised go directly to the GATE project which finds young girls from very poor families and ensures they get an education.

-Macquarie Foundation will generously dollar match any donations made to Hugo and Marina’s fund raising page.
+Macquarie Foundation generously dollar matched any donations made to Hugo and Marina’s fund raising page.

 A Day at the Races with ASX Thomson ReutersFriday 18 August 2017

 ASX Thomson Reuters Foundation hosted a hugely successful day at the races, attended by the many charities they support including Lotus Outreach.
 Grateful thanks to supporters Chelsea Fisher and all her friends who joined the bidding enthusiastically and helped our table to hold its own in the auction stakes!